dmitriy-nz/ngx-form-err/README.md

 ## Features

-- Support for reactive and templated forms
+- Support for reactive and templated forms;
 - customize error display logic:
-  - always
+  - always;
-  - when typing
+  - when typing;
-  - when you lose focus
+  - when you lose focus;
-  - when submitting a form
+  - when submitting a form;
-- small markup
+- small markup;
-- change messages to your liking, for localization messages
+- change messages to your liking, for localization messages;
-- variable in messages, include specifics from validator (e.g. min length)
+- variable in messages, include specifics from validator (e.g. min length);

 ### [Demo](https://dmitriy-nz.github.io/ngx-form-err/)